zavoloklom/docker-compose-linter/README.md

 > [submit a pull request](#contributing).
 Your feedback is highly appreciated!

 Docker Compose Linter (**DCLint**) is a utility designed to analyze, validate and fix Docker Compose files.
-It helps identify errors, style violations, and potential issues in Docker Compose files, ensuring your configurations are robust, maintainable, and free from common pitfalls.
+It helps identify errors, style violations, and potential issues, ensuring your configurations are robust, maintainable, and free from common pitfalls.

 ## Features